gitmachtl/cardano-related-stuff/cardano-signer/README.md

 ### Release Notes

-* 1.4.0: New parameter `--cip8` enables CIP-8 compatible payload signing.
+* 1.4.0: New parameter `--cip8` enables CIP-8 conform payload signing.
 New Syntax - Now you can use the parameter `--data` for pure text payloads, and `--data-hex` for hex-encoded payloads.
 Also a new parameter `--address` was added, which is needed to specify the signing bech address in CIP-8 mode.
 * 1.3.0: Now supporting true parameter/flag names.
 Added new optional `--out-file` option, which would write the signature+publicKey to a file and not to the standard output.
 * 1.2.0: Added support to use Cardano-Key-Files in addition to a direct Key-Hexstring.
 Supports standard sKey/vKey JSON files and also files with a Bech32-Key in it, like the ones generated via jcli
 * 1.1.0: Added functionality to do also a Verification of the Signature together with the data and the Public Key.